 Paid parental leave and child care – are these a women’s issue or a family issue or a broader societal issue?
-How do we make the system fair for everyone, including single income families?
+How do we make the system fair for everyone, including single income families and single parents?

 While watching the Australian current affairs show Q&A where the audience asks panel members questions, a viewer’s tweet appeared on screen twittering something along the lines of ‘It’s not fair if women get six months holiday after having a baby’.

 That tweet crystalised for me so much of what is amiss with how we, as a society – and the panelists that night – argue about parenting and child care.

 I understand that people who haven’t experienced something can find it difficult to appreciate what it’s like for those who have.
 And I understand that people will disagree on the things in a society that need to be funded by government, and to what extent.